 Importing Historical Data

-Finally, we come to the concept of using a cloud platform to build a reliable silo of historic time-series data.
+Finally, we come to the concept of using a cloud platform to build a reliable silo of historical time-series data.

-The historic data can be imported into the cloud by first being parsed by the dataflow pipeline.
+The historical data can be imported into the cloud by first being parsed by the data flow pipeline.
 This will effectively repair any parts of the time series that is out of sequence.
 Historic data can then be forwarded to cloud storage for application access.
 What we have achieved in this case, is the full import of historic time-series data that has had the time sequence intelligently repaired as part of the import process.